HippyHay/linked-blog-starter-md/Real Estate/Level 4/Chapter 2 - Classifications of Agency.md

 Facts of a feather:
 No agency:
-Universal Agency:
+- a party rejecting an offer of representation Universal Agency:
+- the broadest form of agency
+- usually given via a power of attorney
 General agency:
 - the broker-sponsored licensee relationship
 - a broad scope of authority within a limited area of concern special agency:
+- the most limited form of agency
+- the broker-party relationship

 a party rejecting an offer of representation